David-Else/developer-workstation-setup-script-debian/README.md

 https://cdimage.debian.org/images/daily-builds/daily/current/amd64/iso-cd/debian-testing-amd64-netinst.iso

 > [!NOTE]
-> - Do not provide any details for the root account, your user account will then have administrative rights.
+> - Do not provide any details for the root account; your user account will then have administrative rights.
-> - Leave Gnome as the default desktop environment.
+> - Leave GNOME as the default desktop environment.
-> - If you installed from a DVD ISO use the Software & Updates application or the terminal to remove `cdrom` from `/etc/apt/sources.list`.
-Look in Other Software:
+> - If you installed from a DVD ISO, use the Software & Updates application or the terminal to remove `cdrom` from `/etc/apt/sources.list`.
+Look in the Other Software tab:
 > ![Software & Updates](./images/sources.png)

 ## Setting up Debian

-1. Open the terminal and run the following command to install Ansible, git, and Flatpak:
+1. Open the terminal and run the following command to install Ansible, Git, and Flatpak:
    ```sh
    sudo apt install ansible git flatpak
    ```

-2. Clone this repository and navigate to it:
+2. Clone this repository and navigate into it:
    ```sh
    git clone https://github.com/David-Else/developer-workstation-setup-script-debian
    cd developer-workstation-setup-script-debian